cjdbarlow/Part-One/dantrolene.md

 #Dantrolene

-Dantrolene is a ryanodine (RYR1) receptor antagonist, which prevents release of Ca<sup>2+</sup> from the sarcoplasmic reticulum, uncoupling the excitation-contraction process.
+Dantrolene is a ryanodine (RYR1) receptor antagonist, which prevents release of Ca<sup>2+</sup> from the sarcoplasmic reticulum, uncoupling the process of excitation-contraction.

 |Property|Dantrolene|
 |--|--|